georgesittas/minijava-compiler/README.md

 - Virtual registers are represented as %_<number> (<number> is incremented by 1 each time).

-- Local variables of type i32 and i1 are explicitly initialized to zero upon declaration (following the discussion made under the piazza followup post @131_f1).
+- Local variables of type i32 and i1 are explicitly initialized to zero upon declaration.

 - For almost all visit methods (except those corresponding to Type()), the idea is that we want to return both the LLVM IR type & the corresponding high level type name.
 The latter